 All items are subject to prior sale, so e-mail me before paying to check that what you are interested in is still available, to confirm shipping cost, or to ask questions.
-In the winter we may be out west in our trailer and might not have your item with us (although we can place a hold on an item to reserve it for you).
 Our email address is

-Shipping costs are not cumulative.
+Shipping costs are not cumulative, they are usually lower.
 If you are interested in different items, I will provide shipping cost.
-Some small items will ship with a bug at no added cost.
-But others may be best shipped separately; for example, it is cheaper to ship a few knobs (first class mail) separate from a book (media mail) since knobs cannot be included with media mail.
+Some small items will often ship with a large item at no added cost.
+But others may be best shipped separately; for example, it is cheaper to ship a few knobs (first class mail) separate from a book (media mail) since including knobs with a book may (due to the weight) mean the package must go by priority mail.

 Instruments and apparatus on this page are listed as follows: